Slippery Rock Sliders: Frontier League

 The Sliders were formed for the 2007 season to ensure an even number of teams with the Frontier League's addition of the Southern Illinois Miners.
 The Sliders played a mere 32 home games at Jack Critchfield Park in Slippery Rock, Pennsylvania, with the remaining 64 played on the road.
-For the 2008 season, the Sliders became a traveling team, playing all of their games on the road under the geographical moniker, Midwest.
+For the 2008 season, the Sliders became a traveling team, playing all of their games on the road under the geographical moniker, Midwest Sliders.

 The Frontier League Sliders' became the Midwest Sliders of Ypsilanti for the 2009 season.
 That year they played at Eastern Michigan University's Oestrike Stadium located in Ypsilanti, Michigan.
 In 2010, the team was renamed the Oakland County Cruisers, and moved into the new Diamond at the Summit ballpark.
 In 2012, the team moved again to London, Ontario and became the London Rippers.
 The team folded halfway through the season, and once again became a traveling team known as the Road Warriors.
 The Road Warriors would be the final incarnation of the franchise as the team did not return to any city in the 2013 season.